Maroko1218/markussvan.com/content/post/setting-up-wireguard.md

 The majority of guides I've seen opt for the PostUp and PostDown method, so I will also show the final configurations with these rules added.

 ### THE CAVEAT!
-Remeber long ago when I said routing "all" traffic... well... it was *almost* true.
+Remember long ago when I said routing "all" traffic... well... it was *almost* true.
 By default it seems wireguard won't try to forward traffic intended for your current lan, which, honestly, sounds quite sane.
 But since I wanted to access my *home router* through the VPN... and it has an IP address of `192.168.0.1`...
 I also need to add this to allowed IPs.
 The result looks like this `AllowedIPs = 0.0.0.0/0, 192.168.0.0/24
 It's possible there are other addresses like these (I'd assume wireguard doesn't try to forward 127.0.0.1...), and by also forwarding what usually is LAN traffic through the VPN it *could* cause some issues connecting to some public WiFi...?
 (I think?)
 We're a bit in speculation land here.
 I haven't had any issues with it so far, but it's something to be cautious of.
 I also don't think I'd recommend this solution to others.
 It's much better to have the router as a predefined peer, I couldn't do this due to _proprietary_ reasons. 😞

 ## Final Configs for Server and Client